-Fernandina Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Fernandina Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The education level of Fernandina Beach citizens is very high relative to the national average among all cities (21.84%): 38.48% of adults in Fernandina Beach have a bachelor's degree or even advanced degree.
+The citizens of Fernandina Beach are very well educated compared to the average community in the nation: 38.32% of adults in Fernandina Beach have a bachelor's degree or even advanced degree.

-Fernandina Beach is a somewhat ethnically-diverse city.
+Fernandina Beach is a very ethnically-diverse city.
 The people who call Fernandina Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fernandina Beach residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Fernandina Beach include German, English, Polish, and French .
+Important ancestries of people in Fernandina Beach include German, Irish, French , and Italian.

 The most common language spoken in Fernandina Beach is English.
 Other important languages spoken here include Spanish and Korean.